 What is Prometheus Pushgateway?

 • Prometheus visualization tools for displaying metrics and data in a human-readable format.
 In addition to native Prometheus visualization, many Prometheus users integrate the tool with Grafana, an open-source web application for analytics and data visualization.

 But there’s another crucial piece of the puzzle that we haven’t mentioned yet: Prometheus Pushgateway.
-Below, we’ll answer the important question: “what is Prometheus Pushgateway?”.
+Below, we’ll answer the important question: “What is Prometheus Pushgateway?”.

+What is Prometheus Pushgateway?